Rigidity of complete K\"ahler-Einstein metrics under cscK perturbations: The cscK metric on bounded strictly pseudoconvex domains

 \section{The cscK metric on bounded strictly pseudoconvex domains}

-In this section, we discuss the cscK metric on bounded pseudoconvex domains in $\CC^n$.
-Note that such domains always admit a complete K\"ahler-Einstein metric of negative scalar curvature, thanks to \cite{mokyau}.
+In this section, we study cscK metrics on bounded strictly pseudoconvex domains in \(\CC^n\).
+We will also briefly recall some general facts about the Bergman metric on bounded pseudoconvex domains.
+Note that bounded pseudoconvex domains admit complete K\"ahler--Einstein metrics of negative scalar curvature, see \cite{mokyau}.